Enhancing Trustworthy GUI Grounding via Self-Critiqued Reinforcement Learning: Related Work

-GUI agents, as autonomous intelligent systems specialized in interacting with graphical user interfaces, have emerged as a key technology to automate complex desktop and mobile tasks~\citep{wang2024gui,nguyen2024gui,zhang2024large}.
-Recently, VLM-based GUI agents~\citep{cheng2024seeclick,wu2024atlas,qin2025ui} have demonstrated strong GUI comprehension by integrating visual perception with language reasoning, allowing them to handle diverse interface styles across applications.
-At the heart of VLM-based GUI agents lies the task of GUI grounding, which bridges natural language instructions with precise interface elements, thereby underpinning reliable GUI automation.
+GUI agents automate desktop and mobile tasks by interacting with graphical user interfaces through natural language instructions~\citep{wang2024gui,nguyen2024gui,zhang2024large}.
+Recent VLM-based agents~\citep{cheng2024seeclick,wu2024atlas,qin2025ui} combine visual perception with language reasoning to handle diverse interface styles.
+Their reliability largely depends on GUI grounding, which maps instructions to precise interface elements or pixel coordinates.